dragoncoder047/blog/markdown/0059_boy_have_i_been.md

 And think I did.
 That's what I've been working on for the past few months; I kind of forgot that I even had a blog or a YouTube channel.
 Developing the game has been taking up way too much time and I probably should have prioritized my studies over finishing the game, instead of the other way around.
 But the game is now 90% complete (or more), so I thought it would be fun to take a trip down memory lane and look at what the game looked like in its earliest stages.

-I quickly decided it was going to be a platformer game and be playable in the browser.
-That left it still pretty wide open in terms of game engine, and so I settled on [Kaplay.js](https://kaplayjs.com/).
-While I worked on the game description, I also played around with Kaplay and put together a bit of code to test what I could do.
+I quickly decided it was going to (a) be a platformer game and (b) be playable in the browser.
+That left it still pretty wide open in terms of game engine, and so I settled on [KAPLAY.js](https://kaplayjs.com/).
+While I worked on the game description, I also played around with KAPLAY and put together a bit of code to test what I could do.

-Digging through old git commit history, I resurrected the very first test I ever made using Kaplay.
+Digging through old git commit history, here's the very first test I ever made using KAPLAY.
 It is date-stamped July 19.

 %%% figure
     <iframe src="kdemo.html" height="125" width="450" style="margin-left:auto;margin-right:auto"></iframe>

-    %: You can click on the canvas and use the left and right arrow keys to move the red rectangle (the player) and the up key to jump.
+    %: You can click on the canvas and use the <kbd>&larr;</kbd> and <kbd>&rarr;</kbd> arrow keys to move the red rectangle (the player) and the <kbd>&uarr;</kbd> key to jump.
 There's not much to do, but hey... it works!

 Compared to what the game is now, that first demo was laughably primitive.
 There wasn't even any art, but with a good eye you can see how it resembles -- just barely -- the full game that I have put together.